 From there, you choose a winner from the folks that completed the entry steps.
 Learn more by reading our post, “Create a Pin and Win Contest in 6 Steps.”

 Due to the various types of contests and campaigns you can run, there really isn’t a set cost associated with running a contest on Facebook.
-For example, you could publish your ShortStack contest as a standalone landing page, or you could publish a campaign directly to Facebook as a Page Tab App if your subscribed to our Business or higher plans (only available on Pages with at least 2,000 Likes).
+For example, you could publish your ShortStack contest as a standalone landing page on any of our plans.
 A better way to think of this is to consider how you can use Facebook to run contests.
 Our blog post, “How Much Does it Cost to Run a Facebook Contest?” is a great guide.

-You can run an Instagram hashtag contest on our Brand Plan and higher plans.
-The Brand Plan is $499/month, but you can save $1,200 if you sign up for our annual plan.
+You can run an Instagram hashtag contest on our Agency Plan and higher plans.
 Our blog post, “How Much Does it Cost to Run an Instagram Contest?” compares the cost of running an Instagram Hashtag contest through ShortStack with running the same contest without using the ShortStack platform.

 Yes, ShortStack allows you to embed campaigns on your website, blog or e-commerce platform.
 Running your campaigns on your own marketing channels allows you to generate brand awareness and promote sales.
 Our blog post, “Win Subscribers, Fans and Advocates with Interactive Content Tools” is full of tips about using websites for your interactive marketing campaigns.